 Federalist is a compliant web publishing service for open source static sites created by the United States federal government.
-It provides templates for websites and access to cloud-based infrastructure for high-scale hosting, among other features.
+It provides templates for websites and access to cloud-based infrastructure for high-scale hosting along with several other unique features that offer great value to our agency partners.

 The team at 18F builds and maintains Federalist as a service available to federal government agencies.
 We also use Federalist to host many of our own websites.

 Why static websites?

 Federalist generates static websites instead of using a more complex content management system (CMS) like Drupal or Wordpress.
 There are several advantages to static websites:

 Less complexity and vulnerability: Avoiding the use of a traditional CMS means avoiding problems like maintaining dynamic server applications (no PHP or Apache / IIS) in addition to database scaling and redundancy.
 Production-level static sites generally require one simple static file server or service as opposed to dozens.
 This means that the whole website is easier to maintain and has fewer vulnerabilities.

-Update content without writing code Static websites store content in simple text files that anyone on the team can edit.
-The GitHub editor provides a way for basic editing of these files without needing to write code.
+Update content without writing code: Static websites store content in simple text files that anyone on the team can edit.
+The GitHub editor enables any team member to complete basic edits to their text files regardless of their experience writing code.

 Easy to host and maintain: It’s very easy to host static website files on Federalist.
-You can easily take advantage of scaling services like Amazon S3 where you pay only for what you use.
+You can easily take advantage of scaling services like Amazon S3 through Federalist where you pay only for what you use.

 Fully customizable: Designers and developers can customize static websites into whatever form they want without having to strip away CMS-provided features and defaults.
 Static sites can be used to build many different types of sites, from organization homepages or intranets to pre-generated web application program interfaces that display data from a separate server.

 What can I build with Federalist?

 Federalist provides ready-to-use templates for several common website types.
 You can also use custom website templates based on Jekyll.
 18F maintains many Jekyll-based websites that you can fork and adopt.

 Possible sites include: